stvkoch/LazyResult/README.md

 LazyResult
 ==========

-Proxy only call function when result interacts first time with loop structures.
-Addicional you can configure before and after callbacks, for instance, use cache manager results.
+LazyResult are proxy design that only call function of registered object when result expected interact with loop structures or when your code try access properties of result.
+Addicional you can configure before and after callbacks, for instance, to use cache manager results.